2018 2019: this stuff is still relevant if you’re not writing CSS-in-JS!)

 The two base concepts of CSS?
-Inheritance and specifity.
+Inheritance and specificity.

 Apart from the benefits: what’s so bad about it?
 Well, CSS’ inheritance is infinite.
 There’s no function scope or closure like in programming.
 Styles you fill in on top will flow down and will never reach a bottom.
 When you write CSS, there is always context and you’re about to touch it!

-What’s so bad about specifity?
-You need to become more specific to win over existent specifity.
+What’s so bad about specificity?
+You need to become more specific to win over existent specificity.
 It’s

 !important to be clear on this feature.